Streamlined Foreign Offshore Procedures – Quick Facts

 Eligibility for the Streamlined Foreign Offshore Procedures Hinges on Taxpayer Willfulness

-Streamlined is only available to those taxpayers whose noncompliance was ‘non-willful,’ and requires participants to resolve their noncompliance through a Certification of Non-Willfulness.
+Streamlined is only available to those taxpayers whose noncompliance was ‘non-willful,’ and requires participants to thoroughly document the non-willful nature of their noncompliance through a Certification of Non-Willfulness.

 Willfulness is an extremely complex legal standard but can be summarized as “an intentional violation of a known legal duty” (see Cheek v.
 United States).

-Only a Qualified OVDP Tax Attorney Can Properly Advise You Regarding Willfulness, And Write the Necessary Legal Argument (Certification of Non-Willfulness)
+Only a Qualified Streamlined Foreign Offshore Procedures Tax Attorney Can Properly Advise You Regarding Willfulness, And Write the Necessary Legal Argument (Certification of Non-Willfulness)

-The involvement of a qualified OVDP tax attorney is critical in all phases of the Streamlined process, including:
+The involvement of a qualified Streamlined Procedures tax attorney is critical in all phases of the Streamlined process, including:

 - Determining whether the taxpayer was willful.
 Willfulness is a legal standard set forth in the statutory law, and articulated in case law (court decisions).
 Non-attorneys (CPAs, enrolled agents or other ‘consultants’) are not qualified to make this determination.

 - Writing a persuasive Certification of Non-Willfulness which anticipates and neutralizes all the IRS’ lines of attack relating to possible willfulness and ‘bad facts.’
-The goal is to show the examiner that the IRS has no chance of showing (to the necessary standard of proof) that your failures to report and/or pay US tax were willful.
-If the IRS examiner concedes that your failure was non-willful in nature, the IRS must approve the Streamlined filing.
+The goal is to show the examiner that the IRS cannot establish (to the necessary standard of proof) that your failures to file International Information Returns (e.g. Forms 3520, 3520-A, 5471, 8865 or 8938) and/or pay US tax were willful.
+If the IRS examiner concedes that your failure was non-willful in nature, the IRS will by definition approve the Streamlined filing.

 - Guiding and carrying out the collection of evidence relevant to the taxpayer’s willfulness or non-willfulness.
 Because willfulness is almost always determined by circumstantial evidence, a voluntary disclosure tax attorney will know the statutory law, the case law, and the current thinking at the IRS regarding what evidence indicates – or does not indicate – willfulness.

-- Overseeing the proper amendment of three years’ of tax returns, which is particularly important in the case of less-common types of foreign assets including retirement plans, annuities, closely-held business interests, etc.
+- Overseeing the proper amendment of three years’ of tax returns, which is particularly important in the case of less-common types of foreign assets including foreign retirement plans, foreign annuities, closely-held foreign business interests, etc.

 - Preserving attorney-client privilege.
-Any information provided to a non-attorney can and will – if necessary – be obtained by the IRS.
-Hiring a tax attorney preserves your rights.
+Virtually any information provided to a non-attorney can and will – if necessary – be obtained by the IRS.
+Hiring and working directly with a tax attorney preserves your rights.

-Streamlined Foreign Offshore Procedures tax attorney Andrew L. Jones is highly qualified to provide you swift, confident and effective representation for your voluntary disclosure:
+Streamlined Foreign Offshore Procedures tax attorney Andrew L. Jones is highly qualified to provide you swift, effective and fully-confidential representation for your voluntary disclosure:

-- He has guided dozens of clients through the collective disclosure of over $27 million in previously-unreported foreign assets; the median disclosure was $360,000 (numbers as of 1/29/2015).
+- Andrew has guided dozens of clients through the collective disclosure of over $27 million in previously-unreported foreign assets; the median disclosure was $360,000 (numbers as of 1/29/2015).

 We are available by phone at (415) 745-1924.
 We answer your calls from 9 am-9 pm Pacific Standard Time, 7 days a week.
 After hours, please leave a voice mail providing only your name, a preferred call-back number (and time to call back) or send us an email (address provided at our contact page) and we will reply the next morning.
 If you’re concerned about working at a distance with a tax attorney, read more here.